atingupta2006/oci-sre-dec-25/docs/Day-2/03-Alarms-and-Notifications/hands-on.md

-## Hands-on Lab

-* Create an **alarm** for CPU usage on the Compute instance running the Class Enrollment App
+* Create an **alarm** for CPU usage on the Compute instance running the BharatMart application
 * Configure an **email notification channel** so alarms can send alerts

-This mirrors real SRE workflows where alerts detect unhealthy system behavior (e.g., CPU spikes from enrollment bursts).
+This mirrors real SRE workflows where alerts detect unhealthy system behavior (e.g., CPU spikes from peak shopping traffic on BharatMart).

 ## 1. Objective of This Hands-On